awklau/ESP32_anything_nano/README.md

 |19| RX | U0RXD, GPIO44, CLK_OUT2 |
 |20| TX | U0TXD, GPIO43, CLK_OUT1 |

+Warning!!!
+Do not input voltage above 3.6V input signal pins (basically all pins except VMAIN).

-Most function in ESP32 can be mapped to any GPIO pins (some functions may be limited to some group of GPIOs).
+Most digital function in ESP32 can be mapped to any GPIO pins (some functions may be limited to some group of GPIOs).
 Programming guides can be found in
 <https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32s3/api-reference/peripherals/index.html>.
 Only GPIO1-20 have ADC ability, in this board, only pin1, 2, 15, 17 are connected to ADC (GPIO 1, 2, 3, 14)
+This config is sub-optimal but to align with the pinout of ESP32S3-eye (original board from expressif) so that most opensource projects can be directly migrated.

 Programming environment setup:
 There exist many methods to program the ESP32 core.
 Here is a simplest one using Arduino IDE: